kislyuk/keymaker/README.rst

 ----------------------

 Amazon Web Services `IAM <https://aws.amazon.com/iam/>`_ user accounts provide the ability to add SSH public keys to their metadata (up to 5 keys can be added; individual keys can be disabled).
-Keymaker provides an integrated way for a user to upload their public SSH key with ``keymaker upload_key``.
+Keymaker uses this metadata to authenticate SSH logins.
+Keymaker provides an integrated way for a user to upload their public SSH key to their IAM account with ``keymaker upload_key``.

 Run ``keymaker install`` on instances that you want your users to connect to.
 This installs three components: